nicolay-r/RuSentRel-Leaderboard/README.md

 <a name="footnote2">**</a>: We asked another super-annotator to label the collection, and compared her annotation with our gold standard using average F-measure of positive and negative classes in the same way as for
 automatic approaches.
 In such a way, we can reveal the upper border for automatic algorithms.
 We obtained that F-measure of human labeling. [[1]](#link1)

+<a name="footnote3">***</a>: We consider translation into english samples via the [arekit-sampler](arekit-sources-sampler) by translating texts into
+english first, and then wrapping them into prompts.
+We consider a `k`-words distance (`50` by default, in english) between words as a upper bound for pairs organization;
+because of the latter and prior standards, results might be lower (translation increases distance in words).

 [Back to Top](#contents)